Molokans in Mexico: Guadalupe Valley

 7. Mexico's Russian Colony / In Spanish: La Comunidad Rusa en Mexico

 Posted in 1996 on "History of Mexican Peoples" by Dr. David Rojas, Instituto Cultural "Raices Mexicanas" and Assoc.
 Professor Ethnomusicology, University of California, Santa Barbara.
 Translated from Mexican Vistas, by James Clifford Safley.
 1952. — In 1996 Dr. Rojas created a website — Folklorico.com — mainly about Mexican dance.
 He is also interested in culture and included this article.
-This excerpt was the first significant information about Molokans on the Internet, appearing nearly a year before the Molokan Home Page in 1997.
+This excerpt was the first significant information about Russian Spiritual Christians on the Internet, appearing nearly a year before the Molokan Home Page in 1997.
 Soon this article was found by a Molokan in Russia, Vitaly (Samudorov?) who e-mailed asking about relatives not contacted since 1920.
-Vitaly's request fascinated Dr. Rojas who took a trip to find these Russians in Mexcio and tells how he happened upon the Russian museum — Museo Comunitario de El Valle De Guadalupe — at the end of his first issue of "El Mitote", November 1996.
+Vitaly's request fascinated Dr. Rojas who took a trip to find these Russians in Mexcio and tells how he happened upon the village museum — Museo Comunitario de El Valle De Guadalupe — at the end of his first issue of "El Mitote", November 1996.
 He briefly tells about meeting Andrés and Sonya Samudoroff and giving them a letter from Russia.
 Later Dr Rojas tried to help the new museum by donating a computer and looking for someone to help create an inventory of artifacts in the village.
 See Correspondence with Dr. Rojas in 1997.

 8. Trying to Recapture Russian Emigres' Life in Mexico